0z-cloud/vx/README.md

     - To contribute and correct usage complete solution, - you must create `Internal Vault` for your profile ` Internal Vault Contract`.

-## Examples of usage the inventories children -
+## Examples of usage the inventories childs -

 ### One to multiple, where one as a parent: